Pray4Lovee/pezkuwi-sdk/bridges/modules/messages/README.md

 time the module itself never dictates any lane or message rules.
 In the end, it is the runtime developer who defines what message lane and message mean for this runtime.

-In our [Kusama<>Polkadot bridge](../../docs/polkadot-kusama-bridge-overview.md) we are using lane as a channel of communication between two parachains of different relay chains.
-For example, lane `[0, 0, 0, 0]` is used for Polkadot <> Kusama Asset Hub communications.
-Other lanes may be used to bridge other parachains.
+In our [Kusama<>PezkuwiChain bridge](../../docs/pezkuwi-kusama-bridge-overview.md) we are using lane as a channel of communication between two teyrchains of different relay chains.
+For example, lane `[0, 0, 0, 0]` is used for PezkuwiChain <> Kusama Asset Hub communications.
+Other lanes may be used to bridge other teyrchains.

 ## Message Workflow